DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 ## Controlled Filtering State

-To control the filtering state, you need to pass an array of column filters to the `filters` property of the `FilteringState` plugin and handle the `filtersChange` event of the same plugin.
+To control the filtering state, pass an array of column filters to the `filters` property of the `FilteringState` plugin and handle the `filtersChange` event.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/filtering/local-filtering-controlled)